Under the Republic

 New Administration, Same Old Policies

 The continuous influx of Christian settlers slowly outnumbered the Muslims in Mindanao.
-In 1960, Musllims population was 1,321,060 while the Christians were already 4,364, 967 constituting 77% of the total population.
-This led many Muslims to conclude that there was a deliberate government scheme either to disperse them or to ensure that they remain a permanent minority in their own territories.
+In 1960, Muslim population was 1,321,060 while the Christians was already 4,364, 967 constituting 77% of the total population.
+“This led many Muslims to conclude that there was a deliberate government scheme either to disperse them or to ensure that they remain a permanent minority in their own territories.
 They noted with frustration, if not envy, that the areas where the Christians had settled now had better roads and more effective irrigation projects, civic centers, and schools in comparison with their own backward facilities.
-So they believed that they were the victims of government discrimination and of neglect by their own leaders.
-In turn, Muslim leaders blamed all the ills on the so-called Christian government in Manila.
+So, they believed that they were the victims of government discrimination and of neglect by their own leaders.
+In turn, Muslim leaders blamed all the ills on the so-called Christian government in Manila.”

 Sources:

-1948
+1948 Kamlun Uprising

-Kamlun Uprising
+1948 Kamlun Uprising

-Kamlun Haji was a famous local hero among the Tausug in Sulu who fought against the Japanese during Japan’s invasion from 1941-1945.
+In 1948, Kamlun Haji led an uprising against the government due to the continuous marginalization of the Muslim population and the government’s land registration policy.
+His rebellion, which caused heavy casualties and economic bankruptcy on the side of the government, resulted in the creation of the Commission on National Integration (CNI) and the establishment of Mindanao State University (MSU) to provide better education for Muslims, as ways to accelerate their integration into the larger Philippine society.Kamlun Haji was a famous local hero among the Tausug in Sulu who fought against the Japanese during Japan’s invasion from 1941-1945.
 Fueled by agrarian intrigues, socioeconomic issues, political threats, and the growing marginalization of the Muslim population by the Philippine government that favored and extended more benefits to Christians, Kamlun revolted against the government and this lasted eight years.
 Despite his forces being relatively small, Kamlun’s impact was profound because it dismembered the famous Nenita (Korean War veteran) Unit.
 His uprising became the second largest threat to the Philippines next to the Hukbalahap, which compelled Ramon Magsaysay, who was then the defense secretary, to negotiate his surrender.

 Despite four years of extensive government campaigns involving 5,000 ground troops and substantial financial costs of around 185 million pesos, the government never captured him.
 In the end, Kamlun’s advancing age led him to finally surrender in 1955, marking the conclusion of one of the most formidable rebellions in Philippine history.
 He was imprisoned in Muntinlupa only to be given pardon by President Ferdinand Marcos Sr. in 1968 through the mediation of Nur Misuari who became later on the chairman of the Moro National Liberation Front (MNLF).
-Kamlun’s life was portrayed by Ramon Revilla in a film Kamlun in 1981.
+Kamlun’s life was portrayed by Ramon Revilla in the film Kamlun in 1981.

-Kamlun’s uprising prompted the government to create a congressional committee in 1954 to study and make recommendations on the Mindanao and Sulu problem.
+Kamlun’s uprising prompted the government to create a congressional committee in 1954 to study and make recommendations on the Mindanao and Sulu problems.
 The committee headed by a Muslim congressman (later senator), Domocao Alonto, brought out the issue of land disputes, stated that Muslims did not feel part of the nation, and made various recommendations.
-However, only the creation of Commission on National Integration (CNI) was fully carried out.
+However, only the creation of the Commission on National Integration (CNI) was fully carried out.
 And despite its many purposes, such as the acceleration of the Muslims’ progress in terms of the political and economic systems, and their integration into the social system of the country, the commission instead focused on the granting of scholarships to Muslims and other cultural minority groups.

 In September 1961, the Mindanao State University in Marawi was also established, whose one of the functions is “to help accelerate the program of the integration among the peoples of Southern Philippines, particularly the Muslims and other cultural minorities.”

-Still, education and integration remain to be the priority solution of the government in addressing the Muslims’ concern, a solution that did not prove to be appropriate in the succeeding years.
+Still, education and integration remain to be the priority solution of the government in addressing the Muslims’ concerns, a solution that did not prove to be appropriate in the succeeding years.

 Sources: